 My young Bottom at The Bristol Old Vic Theatre School.

 A note from Peter O’Toole to John Neville, in Canada, about my Bottom.
 As a pal of Nat’s, he came to see our final production and wrote me this note in the bar after she show!
-Talk about a bunch of star-struck kids!
+Upon arriving back in Canada, it opened several doors.

 Me as Edgar and Peter Ustinov as King Lear, directed by Robin Phillips, at Stratford.
 Peter was the funniest man I ever met, capable of any accent, any musical instrument, any animal call, any sound he might think of.
 Stomach-aches from listening and laughing became a rehearsal-hazard!
 I was once told that every other young actor in Canada hated me for being cast as Edgar.
 Surrounded by greats like Douglas Rain, Bill Hutt, Martha Henry and Peter, I could not have cared less.
-There seemed so much to learn.
+It was the finest theatrical experience of my life.

 The brilliant Heath Lamberts as Cyrano de Bergerac, and me as his best friend LeBret, at the Shaw Festival and Royal Alex in Toronto, directed by Derek Goldby.

-Orgon, as Brian Mulroney, in Tartuffe, for CBC and the Neptune Theatre in Halifax; directed and adapted by Richard Ouzounian, co-starring the delightful Walter Borden, as a Reganesque Tartuffe.
+Deborah Tennant as Elmire/Mila, me as Orgon/Mulroney, in Tartuffe, for CBC and the Neptune Theatre in Halifax; directed and adapted by Richard Ouzounian, starring the delightfully-talented Walter Borden, as a Reganesque Tartuffe.

 Professional Acting Resume